 A student who becomes ill or injured while at school will be taken to the front office where every effort will be made to see that he/she is comfortable.
-Office personnel will contact the student's parent if the student needs to go home or medical attention is required.
+Office personnel will contact the student's parents if the student needs to go home, or medical attention is required.
 The following situations require removal of students from school.
 Parents will need to pick their children up when:

-- A student has a fever of 100.4 or higher this low grade is considered to be contagious and will be required to be picked up by a parent or guardian. - A student looks pale, red eyes, hunched over with cramps, and generally shows signs of the flu or severe cold. - A student has vomited, had diarrhea, or complaining of continuous stomach aches.
-A student needs to stay at home from school until diarrhea has stopped without aid or medication for a minimum 24 hours before returning to school - A student is complaining of continuous strong headaches, breathing problems, hacking and countinous coughing. - A child is found with lice, rash or frequent scratching body of scalp.RCSA follows Florida Department of Health protocols. - The office is unable to make the student comfortable after resting for a period of 15 minute - Students need to remain home for a minimum of twenty-four hours following a fever or nausea.
-A child who suddenly develops a headache, chill, fever, vomiting spell or other signs of illness in the morning should be kept home.
-It is important that we have updated emergency numbers and individuals on file in the school so we are able to reach an adult to pick up the student.
+- A student has a fever of 100.4 or higher this low grade is considered to be contagious and will be required to be picked up by a parent or guardian. - A student looks pale, red eyes, hunched over with cramps, and generally shows signs of the flu or severe cold. - A student has had diarrhea, or complaining of continuous stomach aches.
+A student needs to stay at home from school until diarrhea has stopped without aid or medication for a minimum 24 hours before returning to school - A student is complaining of continuous strong headaches, breathing problems, hacking and continuous coughing. - A child is found with lice, rash or frequent scratching on the body or scalp.
+RCSA follows Florida Department of Health protocols. - The office is unable to make the student comfortable after resting for a period of 15 minute - Students need to remain home for a minimum of twenty-four hours following a fever or diarrhea.
+A child who suddenly develops a headache, chill, fever, vomiting spell or other signs of illness in the morning should be kept at home.
+It is important that we have updated emergency numbers and individuals on file in the school, so we are able to reach an adult to pick up the student. - A student is actively vomiting.
+Student may return to school the next day if vomiting has resolved.